jonlpersson/ed-latimore/site/_posts/2022-05-22-quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 ---

-> And there is no quality so self-destructive as liberality; for while you practice it you lose the means whereby it can be practiced, and become poor and despised, or else, to avoid poverty, you become rapacious and hated.
-For liberality leads to one or other of these two results, against which, beyond all others, a Prince should guard.&nbsp;
+> **And there is no quality so self-destructive as liberality; for while you practice it you lose the means whereby it can be practiced, and become poor and despised, or else, to avoid poverty, you become rapacious and hated.
+For liberality leads to one or other of these two results, against which, beyond all others, a Prince should guard.&nbsp;**

+The problem with generosity is that if that's the quality that you are known for, it will attract people with schemes to bleed you dry.
+And even if you think that's too pessimistic, consider this: even the people around you with good intentions may take advantage of you—not because they're evil people, but because your help enables them.

+And once you decide to change your method of interaction with people—that is, to stop being so generous—they will then view you with contempt because you are cutting them off.

+This is the problem found when you lead with generosity.
+You lock yourself into an invisible contract: we'll be kind and compliant as long as you give.
+The moment you stop, we no longer have any reason to respect you.

+This isn't to say that one should lead through fear and violence, but leading through kindness and generosity establishes a condition that you can not always meet and do your job effectively.&nbsp;

 ## **Machiavelli on paying for help**